Santiago, Chile Travel Guide: Efficient Itineraries, Neighborhoods + Day Trips

 ✅ One-Bag Packing List for Santiago, Chile: A Layering System + Local Add-Ons (Carry-On Friendly)

 A practical, location-specific packing guide for visiting Santiago using a one-bag layering system.
-Covers what makes Santiago different (big temperature swings, strong sun, and lots of walking), how to adjust a core capsule, repeatable outfit formulas by season, the two-shoe strategy, laundry tips for air-drying, and essential toiletries, health, and tech items.🔜 5 runs in Santiago: best routes for each workout (easy run, tempo, intervals, long run, hill reps) + logistics tips
+Covers what makes Santiago different (big temperature swings, strong sun, and lots of walking), how to adjust a core capsule, repeatable outfit formulas by season, the two-shoe strategy, laundry tips for air-drying, and essential toiletries, health, and tech items.✅ Where to Run in Santiago: 8 Curated Routes for Easy Runs, Speed, Long Runs & Hills

 What “efficient” travel in Santiago means for me